 By not taking either of these actions, you may be suffering under a suspension without getting credit for the time!

 Having Your License Reinstated

 You will find reinstatement requirements vary, based on the type and circumstances of the suspension.
-This highlights why it’s so important to seek expert legal advice.
+This highlights why it’s so important to be represented by an experienced attorney.

-Call McCranie Law Firm at 912-DUI-ATTY or 912-DUI-ATTY to speak with an experienced Criminal Defense attorney.
+Call McCranie Law Firm at 912-DUI-ATTY to schedule your Free consultation.